zel1ns/zel1ns/README.md

 ### 🧋 Hi there

-I'm Zelins - someone interested in programming and mathematics
+I'm Zelins - someone interested in programming and math

 I'm currently studying for the medical entrance exam, but also learning English, programming languages ​​in particular C language and also javascript